-NAME AGE (1) PRINCIPAL OCCUPATION/POSITION HELD WITH THE COMPANY
+NAME AGE (1) PRINCIPAL OCCUPATION/ POSITION HELD WITH THE COMPANY, CLASS

-Lawrence A. Kenyon 55 President, Chief Executive Officer, Chief Financial Officer, Treasurer,

-Corporate Secretary and Director, Class II
+Lawrence A. Kenyon 56 Chief Financial Officer, Executive Vice President, Treasurer, Secretary, Director, Class II

-Gerd Auffarth 56 Director, Class II
+Gerd Auffarth 57 Director, Class II

+Yezan Haddadin 46 Director, Class I

+Kurt J. Hilzinger 61 Director, Class I

+Faisal G. Sukhtian 37 Director, Class I

-Andong Huang 24 Director, Class II
+Andong Huang 25 Director, Class II

-(1) As of February 9, 2021.
+(1) As of the Record Date.

 Lawrence A. Kenyon.
-Mr. Kenyon has served as a member of our board of directors, Chief Executive Officer and President since August 2018, as Interim Chief Executive Officer from June 2018 to August 2018, and as our Chief Financial Officer, Treasurer and Corporate Secretary since September 2015.
-Prior to that, from February 2014 to September 2015, Mr. Kenyon served as the Chief Financial Officer of Arno Therapeutics, Inc., a biopharmaceutical company focused on the development of therapeutics for cancer and other life-threatening diseases, and also as Chief Operating Officer from July 2014 to September 2015.
+Mr. Kenyon has served as a member of our board of directors and Chief Financial Officer since August 2018, as Chief Executive Officer and President from August 2018 to July 2021, as Interim Chief Executive Officer from June 2018 to August 2018, and as our Chief Financial Officer, Treasurer and Corporate Secretary since September 2015.
+Prior to that, from February 2014 to September 2015, Mr. Kenyon served as the Chief Financial Officer of Arno Therapeutics, Inc., a biopharmaceutical company focused on the development of therapeutics for cancer and other lifethreatening diseases, and also as Chief Operating Officer from July 2014 to September 2015.
 From December 2011 to March 2013, Mr. Kenyon served as the Interim President & Chief Executive Officer, Chief Financial Officer and Secretary of Tamir Biotechnology, Inc., a publicly held biopharmaceutical company engaged in the development of oncology and anti-infective therapeutics.
 Prior to that, from December 2008 to July 2010, Mr. Kenyon was the Executive Vice President, Finance and, commencing in March 2009, the Chief Financial Officer of, Par Pharmaceutical Companies, Inc., a publicly held generic and branded specialty pharmaceutical company, or Par.
 Prior to joining Par, Mr. Kenyon was the Chief Financial Officer and Secretary of Alfacell Corporation, or Alfacell, from January 2007 through February 2009 and also served at various times during this period as Alfacell's Executive Vice President, Chief Operating Officer and President, and was a member of Alfacell's board of directors from November 2007 to April 2009.
 Prior to joining Alfacell, Mr. Kenyon served as the Executive Vice President, Chief Financial Officer and Corporate Secretary at NeoPharm, Inc., a publicly traded biopharmaceutical company, from 2000 to 2006.
 Mr. Kenyon received a B.A. in Accounting from the University of Wisconsin - Whitewater and is a CPA in Illinois.